 The month of October will have plenty of options to get you in the Halloween spirit in Des Moines.
 The following are the best to go both with and without your children to celebrate the spookiest month of the year.

-- The Slaughterhouse-October 4-October 26- From the band Slipknot, the Slaughterhouse is basically a walk through version of the band’s music and image.
+- The Slaughterhouse-October 2-November 1- From the band Slipknot, the Slaughterhouse is basically a walk through version of the band’s music and image.
 Doors open at 7 p.m. and close at 10 p.m.
 Monday thru Thursday and are open 7 p.m. to Midnight on Fridays and Saturdays.
 This is an excellent way to support an Iowa band while also getting a different type of haunted house experience.
-Tickets cost $20 for general admission and you can skip the line for $30.
+Tickets cost $30 for a timed general admission and they come with a limited edition face mask.

 - Sleepy Hollow’s Haunted Scream Park– Every Friday and Saturday in October- Sleepy Hollow turns their Renaissance Village into a horror park every October.
 There’s multiple attractions to hit like the Zombie Pitball, Castle of Blood, and Chaos which is a haunted house with a morgue/catacomb/execution room and even a spinning tunnel.
 This is more for older children but I saw plenty of children under 10(who ended up being far braver than I am) so base going here on how easily they’re scared.
 Food and beverages are available for purchase in case you work up an appetite or need some liquid courage to face your fears.